NEW UPDATE 26.01:

 Checklists are in place for teachers as to which measures apply for the use of the classroom in question.
 The person who is responsible for the practical implementation of the teaching must ensure that the measures are followed and remind students of what their tasks are.
 We request that faculty management informs teachers about this list.
 The checklist also exists in English.

 The cleaner will refill wet wipes and hand sanitizer as part of the daily cleaning routine.
-Even so, if cleaning supplies run out contact the Estate Department by email: firstname.lastname@example.org.
+Even so, if cleaning supplies run out contact the Department of Estates and Facilities by email: firstname.lastname@example.org.
 Give the building and room number.

 The services listed below are safe and secure to use off-campus: